$p$-curvature of periodic pencils of flat connections: Introduction

 Finally, in Section 6 we discuss generalization of the theory of periodic families of flat connections and their $p$-curvature to difference and $q$-difference connections.\footnote{The first version of this paper appeared in January 2024.
 Subsections 3.8, 4.5 and Sections 5, 6 were added in December 2024.}

-{\bf Acknowledgements.} The authors thank Vadim Vologodsky, Peter Koroteev, Jae Hee Lee and Andrey Smirnov for useful discussions and a referee for helpful comments.
+{\bf Acknowledgements.} The authors thank Vadim Vologodsky, Peter Koroteev, Jae Hee Lee and Andrey Smirnov for useful discussions and anonymous referees for helpful comments.
 P. E.'s work was partially supported by the NSF grant DMS-2001318 and A. V.'s work was partially supported by the NSF grant DMS-1954266.